MinjaeKIM753/ClaudeComputerUseBeta-Win64/README.md

 - Coordinate accuracy falls for higher resolutions (Approx 1280X720 is tested good).

-- Attempts to reduce the number of tokens taken to complete the goal.
+- **Attempts to reduce the number of tokens taken to complete the goal.** - Revising the Response processing!

 ## Upcoming Features